ebourg/StrataDocs/guide/concepts/market_data.md

 permalink: /market_data/
 ---

-Market data is a fundamental aspect of a risk system and most calculations performed by the Strata calculation engine are likely to use market data.
+Market data is a fundamental aspect of a risk system and most calculations performed by Strata are likely to use market data.
 Market data is a first class concept in Strata.

 ## Definition

 The term "market data" in Strata refers to any value which is observable in the market or is derived solely from observable market data.

-For example, FX rates and futures prices are observable market data and can be looked up directly from a provider of market data such as Bloomberg or Reuters.
+For example, futures prices are observable market data and can be looked up directly from a provider of market data such as Bloomberg or Reuters.

 A calibrated yield curve is an example of non-observable market data as it is derived from observable data such as quoted rates and futures prices.